kailash-manasarovar/statement/docs/timeline/2023/june.md

 ## Tuesday 13th June

 - Maria phones me to ask me to go into the conservatory to sign something.
+- I believe now that she is checking up on me to see how upset I am and if I'll come in to sign something or not.
 - I ask Maria if everyone hates me.
 She says no, no one hates me.
 She's lying.
 - I go to my acupuncture session and I'm extremely traumatized and shocked about what bullies they all are at the conservatory.
 - The acupuncturist tells me I have diabetes, which I know fully well is a lie.